Are You Struggling With GIS?...

 Do you want to add mapping to your armoury of data analysis and presentation tools, but just don’t know how to make a start?

 Maps are the missing tool in so many professional’s toolkits.
 Maps are the ultimate communication tool whether your audience is decision makers, stakeholders or academics.

 Whether you have previous experience with GIS or not, it doesn't matter.
 Download the work files, then work along-side me in the videos using the exact same maps.
 You’ll soon start to see how you can apply GIS to your own projects.

 You get to eavesdrop as I work, and gain insight into how a GIS analyst works and thinks.

 The idea is to make this self-contained GIS course fun and easy, and cut out all the techo-gibberish that seems to accompany so many GIS tutorials!

 Be sure to click on the "take this course" button on the top right corner.
-You have nothing to lose.
-In fact, you've got a lot to gain.

 See you inside!